Jerenstar/Bathycel/README.md

 leve = rotation_sondes(leve) # from Rotasonde import rotation_sondes
 leve = transfo_donnees(leve) # from transformation_des_donnees import transfo_donnees
 leve = apply_cor(leve) # from apply_cor import apply_cor

+Results are presented in the pdf file and you can ask me any question @ jeremie.lambert@ensta-bretagne.org